Reactor™ - The manual

 Handler Type

-Handler Type is a special field, as it will change the other available fields to configure.
+The Handler Type is a special field that determines the other available fields for configuration.

-After the Handler Type has been selected you can still add PreProcessors to the Action, that define how to react when a different trigger type comes in.
+After selecting the Handler Type, you can still add PreProcessors to the Action, which define how to respond when a different trigger type is received.

 General Action Fields